1998 French Grand Prix

 The 1998 French Grand Prix was a Formula One motor race held at Magny-Cours on 28 June 1998.
 It was the eighth race of the 1998 FIA Formula One World Championship.

 The 71-lap race was won by German driver Michael Schumacher, driving a Ferrari.
 It was Schumacher's third victory of the season.
 Northern Irish teammate Eddie Irvine finished second, with Finn Mika Häkkinen third in a McLaren-Mercedes, having started from pole position.
-The result marked Ferrari's first one-two finish since the 1990 Mexican Grand Prix.
+The result marked Ferrari's first one-two finish since the 1990 Spanish Grand Prix.

 Report

 Background

 The race was originally dropped due to a dispute over television broadcasting rights in France.
 Though TF1 had the rights, rival channel France 3 obtained a judgement from a French court to allow all channels to operate on the grounds of the circuit.

 Jos Verstappen replaced Jan Magnussen at the Stewart team for the remainder of the season.